MartianMadman/RFA_Madmod/Readme.txt

 -Makes game more hardware demanding.
 -Destructibles with moving parts when repaired may spontaneously break shortly after.
 This is caused by spawned salvage getting stuck in moving parts.
 -Do not lower the fov in camera.xtbl.
 This can cause the lighting to break.
 Increasing the fov is fine though since higher fovs = lower draw distances.
--Unwanted fov scaling for 4:3 aspect ratio.
-To prevent this, launch game in 16:9 and then switch to 4:3 resolutions.
-Do not worry about this issue if using 3rd person view or 16:9+ displays.
 -There is a engine limitation preventing the lighting draw distance from being set really high.
 So don't be going into lod_properties.xtbl and messing with those values I set as they are about as high as you can get them without too many issues at the current fov.

 \Installation/NOT FOR GITHUB!
 There are two versions of this mod, default-specs is for modern computers while lower-specs is for older computers.
+4;3 and 16;9+ represent the aspect ratio the packed files are tweaked for.

-For regular users, open the Packed folder and copy paste misc.vpp_pc along with table.vpp_pc to the build/pc/cache directory located in the main RFA installation directory.
+Copy/paste misc.vpp_pc along with table.vpp_pc to the build/pc/cache directory located in the main RFA installation directory.
 Replace existing files when asked.

-For advanced users you can pack .vpp_pc files yourself for use with other mods or personal tweaks.
-The folder titled Source contains the modified .xtbl files of this mod.